nervosnetwork/rfcs/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md

 After Connecting Header is completed, the branch of some observed Best Chain Tip ends with one or more Connected block, a.k.a., Connected Chain.
 Downloading Block stage should start to request complete blocks from peers and perform verification.

 With the status tree, synchronization can be scheduled to avoid useless work.
 An effective optimization is to download the block only if the Best Chain of the observed peer is better than the local Best Chain's.
 And priority can be ordered that the connected chain with more accumulated PoW should be processed first.
-Only when a branch is approved to be invalid, or the download times out, the branch with lower PoW can be tried.
+The branch with lower PoW can only be attempted if a branch is confirmed to be invalid or if the download times out.

-When downloading a branch, earlier blocks should be downloaded firstly due to the dependency of blocks; and should be downloaded concurrently from different peers to utilize full bandwidth.
+When downloading a branch, earlier blocks should be downloaded firstly due to the dependency of blocks, and should be downloaded concurrently from different peers to utilize full bandwidth.
 A sliding window can be applied to solve the problem.

 Assume that the number of the first Connected status block to be downloaded is M and the length of the sliding window is N, then only the blocks numbered M to M+N-1 can be downloaded.
 After the block M is downloaded and verified, the sliding window moves to the next Connected block.
 If verification of block M fails, then the remaining blocks of this branch are all Invalid, and there is no need to continue downloading.
 If the window does not move towards the right for a long time, it is considered as time out.
 The node should try again later, or waits until the branch has new connected blocks.

 ![](images/sliding-window.jpg)

 The figure above is an example of an 8 length sliding window.
 In the beginning, the downloadable block range from 3 to 10.
 After block 3 is downloaded, the window will move to block 5 because block 4 has already been downloaded in advance (as the figure above illustrated).

 The Best Chains of peers are already known in stage Connecting Header, it is assumed that the peer has a block if it is in the peer's Best Chain and that peer is a full node.
 During the downloading, blocks in the sliding window can be split into several small stripes and those stripes could be scheduled among peers who have the blocks.